Betacam: Digital Betacam

 Digital Betacam (commonly referred to as DigiBeta, D-Beta, DBC or simply Digi) was introduced at 18th International Television Symposium in Montreux on June 10, 1993.
-It supersedes both Betacam and Betacam SP, while costing significantly less than the first, 100% uncompressed D1 format, although in practice, they continued to coexist for practical and economical reasons.
+It supersedes both Betacam and Betacam SP.
+It cost significantly less than the D1 format, although in practice, they continued to coexist for practical and economical reasons.
 S tapes are available with up to 40 minutes running time, and L tapes with up to 124 minutes.

-The Digital Betacam format records 2.34:1 DCT-compressed digital component video signal at 10-bit YUV 4:2:2 sampling in NTSC (720×486) or PAL (720×576) resolutions at a bitrate of 90 Mbit/s plus four channels of uncompressed 48 kHz / 20 bit PCM-encoded digital audio.
+The Digital Betacam format records 2.34:1 DCT-compressed digital component video signal at 10-bit YUV 4:2:2 sampling in NTSC or PAL resolutions at a bitrate of 90 Mbit/s plus four channels of uncompressed 48 kHz, 20-bit PCM-encoded digital audio.
 A fifth analog audio track is available for cueing, and a linear timecode track is also used on the tape.
 It was a popular digital video cassette format for broadcast television use.

 It uses a head drum 81 mm in diameter that rotates at 5400 RPM for NTSC video.
 The video heads in the drum read helical tracks 24 microns wide.
 Audio is also recorded on the helical tracks.
 The compression algorithm used by Digital Betacam is proprietary.

 Another key element which aided adoption was Sony's implementation of the SDI coaxial digital connection on Digital Betacam decks.
 Facilities could begin using digital signals on their existing coaxial wiring without having to commit to an expensive re-installation.